JG-Cloud/DocuGPT/README.md

 #### Video Demo:
 #### Description: Upload any PDF, TXT, DOCX file to the web-app and ask questions about the content using OpenAI LLMs

-DocuGPT is a tool built with Streamlit and OpenAI to enable conversational retrieval of information from your documents.
-It allows you to interactively search and retrieve information from your PDF, TXT, and DOCX files using OpenAI's language models.
+DocuGPT is a webapp tool built with Streamlit and OpenAI to enable conversational question and answer with AI of information from your documents.
+It allows you to upload your chosen documents (PDF, TXT or word docs), interactively search and retrieve information from your files using OpenAI's language models.
+The chat history will be retained during your session  and cleared thereafter.
+Any data uploaded or queried is kept private as per OpenAI's privacy policy.

 ## Features